-Messages is so much better in iOS 14 and here's why
+Messages mentions let you @ someone in iMessages — here's how

 - Include @person to create a mention.
 For example, if Jay is a member of your group, type "@jay."

-For mentions to work, you must type of the name as it's listed in Messages.
+For mentions to work, you must type out the name as it's listed in Messages.
 Successful mentions are highlighted in the group chat.

-Setting up alerts for mentions
+Setting up alerts for Messages mentions

 By default, you'll receive alerts anytime someone mentions your name in Messages, even if you turn off notifications for the Messages app overall.
 To change this setting: